sboesebeck/morphium/docs/howtos/references-and-relationships.md

 String name = post.getAuthor().getName(); // DB query happens here
 ```

-**Important for bidirectional references:** If entity A references B and B references A, you must use `lazyLoading = true` on at least one side to prevent infinite deserialization loops.
+**Bidirectional references:** If entity A references B and B references A, Morphium automatically detects the cycle during deserialization and breaks it by substituting a lazy proxy for the back-reference.
+This works transparently even without `lazyLoading = true` — no `StackOverflowError` will occur.
+For best performance you can still set `lazyLoading = true` on one side to avoid the extra DB round-trip.

 ## cascadeDelete (default: false)